 - Pursue a combination of the old requirements and the new requirements with the following flexibility:

-- Students are allowed to pursue elective courses from the combined list of elective courses from the 2017-18 academic year catalog and from the new requirements.
+- Students are allowed to pursue elective courses from the combined list of elective courses from their original academic year catalog and from the new requirements.